archiverjs/node-archiver/README.md

 When using the `bulk` or `file` methods, fs stat data is used as the default value.

+#### stats `fs.Stats`

+Sets the fs stat data for this entry.
+This allows for reduction of fs stat calls when stat data is already known.

 ## Tar

 ### Options